Ken Spain

 John Kenneth Spain (October 6, 1946 – October 11, 1990) was an American professional basketball player.

-Spain was selected by the National Basketball Association's Chicago Bulls with the 20th overall pick in the 1969 NBA Draft and by the Oakland Oaks in the 1969 ABA Draft.
-He played in eleven American Basketball Association games during the 1970-71 season for the Pittsburgh Condors.
+Spain was selected by the National Basketball Association's Chicago Bulls with the 20th overall pick in the 1969 NBA draft and by the Oakland Oaks in the 1969 ABA Draft.
+Spain played for the Wilmington / Delaware Blue Bombers of the Eastern Professional Basketball League (EPBL) / Eastern Basketball Association (EBA) from 1969 to 1971.
+He played in eleven American Basketball Association games during the 1970–71 season for the Pittsburgh Condors.

-A 6'9" center, Spain played college basketball at the University of Houston with Elvin Hayes from 1966-1969.
+A 6'9" center, Spain played college basketball at the University of Houston with Elvin Hayes from 1966 to 1969.
 Spain graduated from Austin High School in Houston.

-Spain died of cancer at age 44 in Houston, Texas.
+Spain died of cancer at the age of 44 in Houston, Texas.